volodymyrhudyma/blog/content/blog/render-raw-html-in-react.md

 The prop receives an object with **__html** key.

-If you choose this way of going forward, remember to sanitize your HTML before rendering even if it seems "safe" (comes from an Admin panel, or any source controlled by you).
+If you decide to go this route, remember to clean up your HTML before rendering, even if it seems "safe" (it comes from an admin panel or other source you control).

 > [HTML sanitization](https://en.wikipedia.org/wiki/HTML_sanitization) is the process of examining an HTML document and producing a new HTML document that preserves only whatever tags are designated "safe" and desired.

-There are a lot of external libraries available for this, like [dompurify](https://www.npmjs.com/package/dompurify), [sanitize-html](https://www.npmjs.com/package/sanitize-html), etc.
+There are many external libraries for this, such as [dompurify](https://www.npmjs.com/package/dompurify), [sanitize-html](https://www.npmjs.com/package/sanitize-html), etc.

 #### Sanitizing with "dompurify"